oppia/oppia-web-developer-docs/Installing-Oppia-(Mac-OS;-Python-3).md

      100 1863k  100 1863k    0     0  16.7M      0 --:--:-- --:--:-- --:--:-- 18.1M
     ```

-    * Add the following to your $PATH variable on your Mac: `/Library/Frameworks/Python.framework/Versions/2.7/bin`
+    * Add the following to the `$PATH` variable on your Mac: `/Library/Frameworks/Python.framework/Versions/2.7/bin`

     * Download `plistlib.py`